Torrintino/graph/exercise/Readme.md

 https://practice.geeksforgeeks.org/problems/assignment-problem/0

 I am working on this topic in a semester on graph algorithms.
-The problem was solved by using the Hungarian algorithm.
+The problem was solved by using the Hungarian algorithm, as it was revised by Munkres in 1957.